Huy Đức

-Truong Huy San, better known by his pen name Huy Đức, is a Vietnamese journalist, blogger, and author.
-In 2005-2006 he studied at the University of Maryland under a Hubert H. Humphrey Fellowship.
-In 2012 he received a fellowship from the Nieman Foundation for Journalism to study at Harvard University in Cambridge, Massachusetts.
+Trương Huy San, better known by his pen name Huy Đức, is a Vietnamese journalist, blogger, and author.
+In 2005–2006 he studied at the University of Maryland under a Hubert H. Humphrey Fellowship.
+In 2012, he received a fellowship from the Nieman Foundation for Journalism to study at Harvard University in Cambridge, Massachusetts.

-Life
+Early life

+Đức was born in 1962 in Hà Tĩnh province, Vietnam.
+He served in the Vietnamese army for eight years and fought in the Sino-Vietnamese Border War of 1979 and the Vietnamese-Cambodian War in the 1980s.